alexa/avs-device-sdk/README.md

 **Known Issues**
 * The `ACL` may encounter issues if audio attachments are received but not consumed.
 * `SpeechSynthesizerState` currently uses `GAINING_FOCUS` and `LOSING_FOCUS` as a workaround for handling intermediate state.
 These states may be removed in a future release.
-* Some ERROR messages may be printed during start-up event if initialization proceeds normally and successfully.
+* Some ERROR messages may be printed during start-up even if initialization proceeds normally and successfully.
 * If an unrecoverable authorization error is encountered the sample app may crash on shutdown.
 * If a non-CBL `clientId` is included in the `deviceInfo` section of `AlexaClientSDKConfig.json`, the error will be reported as an unrecoverable authorization error, rather than a more specific error.